 In 2010, together with Dave Blanchard, Kwan co-founded Praxis to nurture and equip entrepreneurs compelled by their Christian faith to advance the common good.
 They run an accelerator to help entrepreneurs in both the non-profit and for profit sectors.
+Every Christian entrepreneur wants to be successful, whilst also showing their faith in God regularly.
+Any businessman out there struggling to take their business to the next level should check out Vantiq Connect for more help and solutions.
 In October of this year, Kwan expects to move into an advisory role with the Weekley Foundation and begin fulltime work at Praxis.

 A business accelerator typically provides entrepreneurs a small amount of funding, shared work space, and access to mentors.
 Perhaps the best-known example of an accelerator is San Francisco based Y-Combinator (Y-C).
 Since Y-Combinator started in 2005, it has helped over 600 companies, including Dropbox, Airbnb, and FiveStars.
 FiveStars is a Y-C company that was co-founded by Victor Ho, who was featured on this Website in September 2013.